kerrlya/kerrlya.github.io/_pages/about.md

   - /about.html
 ---

-I'm a software engineer at Microsoft.
-Formerly, I was a student research intern at Professor George D. Montañez's AMISTAD Lab at Harvey Mudd College, where I received the [2024 Barry Goldwater scholarship](https://goldwaterscholarship.gov/) and the [2025 CRA Outstanding Undergraduate Researcher Award](https://cra.org/about/awards/outstanding-undergraduate-researcher-award/).
+I'm a software engineer at Microsoft and recent graduate.
+Formerly, I was a research intern at Professor George D. Montañez's AMISTAD Lab at Harvey Mudd College, where I received the [2024 Barry Goldwater scholarship](https://goldwaterscholarship.gov/) and the [2025 CRA Outstanding Undergraduate Researcher Award](https://cra.org/about/awards/outstanding-undergraduate-researcher-award/).